Author: Lisa McGrimmon | Published: March 8, 2018 | Modified: April 1, 2019

 Gridwall displays truly are a versatile option for showing a variety of types of crafts.

 Notice how beautifully the colors in the scarfs reflect the colors in the art.
 Although there are two very different products displayed in this booth, it works as a whole because they are connected with color and style.

 The next two photos below show two sides of the same booth.
 It's an unpretentious display of knit accessories at a busy outdoor farmer's market.

 This display would be quite inexpensive to put together.
 Items are simply hung on clothes hangers from the frame of the tent.

 If you look closely in the spaces between some of the items, you'll see lattice on each side of the tent used to provide extra rows to hang products.
 The lattice is painted white, so it completely fades into the backdrop of the sidewalls.
 It's an inexpensive display option that you can pick up at any building supply shop.

-In the case of the booth below, the products are rather casual, and the lattice is almost completely covered anyway, so it doesn't impact the overall look of the booth.
+In the case of the booth below, the products are casual, they are displayed at an informal farmers market, and the lattice is almost completely covered anyway, so it doesn't impact the overall look of the booth.

-Here's an accessories booth display that reflects current trends.
-The red and black buffalo check table cloth, faux fur rug, and cute fairy lights are all reflective of popular decor trends at the time this photo was taken.
+Here's an accessories booth display that reflects trends of the moment.
+The red and black buffalo check table cloth, faux fur rug, and tiny fairy lights are all reflective of decor trends that were popular at the time this photo was taken.